 No Standard Guidelines for Small Cell Deployments

-While the FCC doesn’t regulate pole attachments in every single state, it is likely that municipal utilities, cooperatives, state-managed utilities, and others will follow the FCC’s lead of regulations.
-The FCC is motivated to speed up Americans’ access to 5G coverage by cutting small cell deployment costs and timelines.
+Although the FCC doesn’t regulate pole attachments in every single state, it is likely that municipal utilities, cooperatives, state-managed utilities, and others will follow the FCC’s lead of regulations.
+In multiple orders issued in 2018, the FCC attempted to speed up Americans’ access to 5G coverage by cutting small cell deployment costs and timelines.

 The Joint Use Industry’s Response to Small Cell Deployments